nhaar/Waddle-Forever/guide/GUIDE.md

-# How to play Waddle Client
+# How to play Waddle Forever

-1. Download the latest version [here](https://github.com/nhaar/Waddle-Client/releases/latest).
+1. Download the latest version [here](https://github.com/nhaar/Waddle-Forever/releases/latest).
 In the "Assets" section, click the .zip to download it:

 ![Download](./download.png)

 2. Extract the folder

-3. Open inside `Waddle Client.exe`.
+3. Open inside `WaddleForeverClient.exe`.
 You will likely be warned by computer/antivirus, but you can accept everything as there is no risk in using this program.

 4. Enjoy!